umulmrum/holiday/README.md

 use umulmrum\Holiday\Formatter\DateFormatter;
 use umulmrum\Holiday\Helper\HolidayHelper;
 use umulmrum\Holiday\Provider\Germany\Bavaria;
-use umulmrum\Holiday\Provider\Germany\GermanyHolidayInitializer;

-// Get a HolidayCalculator object and initalize it with holiday providers.
+// Get a HolidayCalculator object and initalize it with one or more holiday providers.
-$holidayCalculator = new HolidayCalculator(new GermanyHolidayInitializer());
+$holidayCalculator = new HolidayCalculator(new Bavaria());
 // Get a HolidayHelper object and initalize it with the HolidayCalculator.
 $holidayHelper = new HolidayHelper($holidayCalculator);
-$holidays = $holidayHelper->getHolidaysForMonth(2016, 12, Bavaria::ID);
+$holidays = $holidayHelper->getHolidaysForMonth(2016, 12);
 // Optionally format the results
 $formattedHolidays = (new DateFormatter())->formatList($holidays);

 ```

-The usage normally follows this pattern:
+Usage normally follows this pattern:

-- compute all holidays for a given year and a holiday provider (e.g. a region)
+- Compute all holidays for a given year and configured holiday providers.
-- narrow down the list of holidays to the desired subset by using filters.
+- Narrow down the list of holidays to the desired subset by using filters.
-  The filters can be chained, so that for example all religious holidays
+  Filters can be chained, so that for example all religious holidays in a certain month can be determined by chaining
-  in a certain month can be determined by chaining a type filter and a
+  a type filter and a time span filter.
-  timespan filter.
   A few filters are provided in this library, more can be added freely.
-- format the result using a formatter.
+- Format the result using a formatter.
   A few formatters are provided in this library, more can be added freely.

 Filters
 -------

 Filters can be used to narrow down or transform holiday lists.
-There are
+There are some predefined filters (see `src/Filter`),
-some predefined filters, but custom ones can be created by implementing
+but custom ones can be created by implementing `HolidayFilterInterface`.

-the `HolidayFilterInterface`.
-When implementing custom filters, it is suggested that you use a prefix
-"Include" in the class name for all filters that preserve some holidays,
+When implementing custom filters, it is suggested that you use a prefix "Include" in the class name for all filters that
-e.g. the `IncludeWeekdayFilter` preserves all holidays on a specific weekday.
+preserve some holidays, e.g. the `IncludeWeekdayFilter` preserves all holidays on a specific weekday.
+Equally the prefix
-Equally the prefix "Exclude" should be used for all filters that remove
+"Exclude" should be used for all filters that remove some holidays.
-some holidays.

 Formatters
 ----------

 Formatters can be used to format holidays and holiday lists.
-There are
+There are some predefined formatters (see `src/Formatter`),
-some predefined formatters, but custom ones can be created by implementing
+but custom ones can be created by implementing `HolidayFormatterInterface`.
-the `HolidayFormatterInterface`.

 Translations
 ------------

 Some formatters can be initialized with an optional translator.
-See the
-`TranslatorInterface` and the translation files under `res/trans`.
+See `TranslatorInterface` and the translation files
+under `res/trans`.

 Supported Calendars
 -------------------